scottgallant/docs.balsamiq.com/content/desktop/icons.md

 * * *

-## Using an existing set of custom icons
+## Using an Existing Set of Custom Icons

 There are a few icon sets that complement the hand-drawn style of Mockups.
 This [blog entry at Tips Blogger](http://www.tipsblogger.com/2009/11/30-awesome-hand-drawnsketch-icon-sets/) lists some more hand drawn icon sets that might be useful for this feature.